amirmasoudabdol/SAM/doc/Components.md

 - `side`, the side of the effect, positive or negative
 - [more ...](doxymark/class_submission.md)

-***Note:** `Submission` is an abstract representation of the paper and publication and it doesn’t try to closely resembles a full publication although it is possible to expand the list of parameters.*
+***Note:** `Submission` is an abstract representation of the paper and publication and it does not try to closely resembles a full publication although it is possible to expand the list of parameters.*

 ### Researcher

 `Researcher` object is the main player in the simulation.
 Except for `ExperimentSetup` and `Journal`, it can access and modify all other objects.

 After the initialization of the `ExperimentSetup`, `Researcher` will prepare the `Experiment` object by setting the test strategy, setting the data strategy and finally generating the dataset.
-Then, it will run the statistical test, and if necessary applies different *p*-hacking methods on the dataset.
-Finally, it will prepare a `Submission` record and send it to the `Journal` for review.
+Then, it will run the statistical test, and — if necessary — it applies different *p*-hacking methods on the dataset.
+Finally, it will prepare a `Submission` record and submit it to the `Journal` for review.

 Below is a list of main methods and variables of `Researcher`.